 STATEMENT

-The Shire of Williams is obliged to pay superannuation into a complying fund on behalf of all staff under the provisions of Federal legislation, and this component is known as the ‘Superannuation Guarantee (SG)’.
+The Shire of Williams must pay superannuation into a complying fund on behalf of all staff under the provisions of Federal legislation, and this component is known as the ‘Superannuation Guarantee (SG)’.
 The percentage payment may be adjusted by legislation from time to time.

 The Shire of Williams and its employees may also make additional voluntary contributions to a complying fund.